Adarsha2006/LICs-_LAB_using_PSPICE-/Resistive_Load_CS_Amplifier_Experiment1.md

 # Conclusion

 The Resistive Load CS Amplifier was successfully designed and simulated using 180nm CMOS technology in LTspice.
 The effect of varying load resistance (RD), transistor width (W), and bias voltage was studied through DC, Transient, and AC analysis.
-The amplifier demonstrated a midband gain of approximately 30 dB and a bandwidth of approximately 1 MHz.
 The experiment clearly verifies the gain–bandwidth tradeoff and the inverting nature of the Common Source amplifier.

 ---

-**Verified By:**
-Dr. Yajunath Kaliyath
-Assistant Professor, ECED, NIE Mysore